|

 Resurrection together: stanzas 6-7

-The Grace referred to is Jesus's promise that the dead will rise from
+The Grace referred to can be seen as Jesus's promise that the

 their graves to life everlasting.
 Her total absorption in her beloved,

-his importance for her, would relegate Jesus to secondary status: his
+his importance for her, would relegate Jesus to secondary status: her

 her.
 So resurrection together is impossible.